ben-greco/base58id/README.md

 # base58id

-**Fast generation of surprisingly short unique IDs for standalone or distributed systems with low memory use and no disk use**
+**Fast generation of surprisingly short unique IDs distributed systems with low memory use and no disk use**

 ## Quick Start (Single instance only)